mdonertas/ukbb_ageonset/LOG.md

 this file includes phenotype data for all participants in UKBB (who pass QC).
 File includes both gwas phenotypes and covariates.
 Each time we run BOLT-LMM, we will specify which column to use using --qCovarCol --covarCol and --phenoCol parameters.

+## PILOT: GWAS

+script: './09-pilot/02-runGWAS.sh'

+We run GWAS for all 7 diseases.

 # References

 [1] Anderson, C. A., Pettersson, F. H., Clarke, G. M., Cardon, L. R., Morris, A. P., & Zondervan, K. T. (2010).
 Data quality control in genetic case-control association studies.
 Nature Protocols, 5(9), 1564–1573. https://doi.org/10.1038/nprot.2010.116